-She is currently an animal nursing assistant but is aiming to become a qualified veterinary nurse.
-She is also interested in animal behaviour.
+She is currently an Animal Nursing Assistant but is aiming to become a qualified Veterinary Nurse.
+She also has an interest in animal behaviour.

 Amanda joined Marske vets in March 2008 as a part-timer for three months and never left.
 She shares her home with four cats and her German Shepherd TJ